The Global Feast

 Ritual & Theatre

-The lighting of the pudding and the Yule Log cake are festive customs rooted in old traditions.
+The lighting of the pudding and the Bûche de Noël are festive customs rooted in age-old traditions.

 A Global Christmas Plate

 Though the spirit is shared, the menu is delightfully varied.
-This chart highlights the world's favorite main dishes, revealing how culture and climate influence the table.
+This chart highlights favorite main dishes globally, revealing how culture and climate influence the table.

 From Savory to Sweet: The Great Dessert Evolution

-Many classic Christmas desserts began as savory meat dishes.
-After the 17th century, cheaper sugar turned them into the sweet delights we enjoy now.
+Many classic Christmas desserts began as savory meat dishes, but the drop in sugar prices after the 17th century turned them into the sweet treats we enjoy now.

 14th Century: Plum Pottage

-The forerunner of Christmas Pudding: a hearty boiled porridge made with beef broth, spices, and fruit, served as a starter.
+The forerunner of Christmas Pudding: a hearty boiled porridge made with beef broth, fruit, and spices, served as a meal starter.

 13th-17th Century: Meat & Spice Pies

-Early Mince Pies featured minced mutton and suet, shaped oblong to represent Jesus's manger.
-They served as a savory dish.
+Early mince pies featured minced mutton and suet, shaped oblong to represent Jesus's manger, and served as a savory dish.

 19th Century: The Sweet Transformation

-Cheaper sugar led to the removal of meat, while Dickens' *A Christmas Carol* helped make sweet Christmas Pudding and Mince Pie beloved holiday treats.
+Due to cheaper sugar, meat was dropped.
+Dickens' *A Christmas Carol* made sweet Christmas Pudding and Mince Pie iconic holiday treats.

 The Reign of the Turkey

-Brought to Europe from North America in the 1500s, the turkey rose to fame as a festive Christmas staple, championed by Queen Victoria and Charles Dickens.
+Brought to Europe from North America in the 1500s, the turkey rose to fame as a festive Christmas centerpiece, thanks to Queen Victoria and Charles Dickens.

 Stuffing's Roman Roots

-Stuffing dates back to the 1st century AD in the Roman Empire, where leftovers and herbs enhanced flavor.
+Stuffing dates back to 1st century AD Rome, where leftovers and herbs were used for flavor.

 Brussels Sprouts: A Winter Staple

-Originally grown near Brussels in the 1200s, this winter veggie turned into a festive favorite in Victorian England.
+Originating near Brussels in the 13th century, this hearty winter crop turned into a Victorian Christmas favorite.

 Cranberry Sauce: An American Original

-In the 1940s, Ocean Spray's canning efforts turned this native North American berry into a holiday staple.
+In the 1940s, Ocean Spray's canning turned this native North American berry into a holiday staple.

 The Modern, Inclusive Feast

 Christmas dinner is changing.
-Families are embracing new traditions, stepping away from the classic turkey to celebrate diverse flavors, diets, and cultural influences.
+Families are embracing new traditions, swapping the classic turkey for meals that celebrate varied tastes, dietary preferences, and cultural roots.